Cellular $E_k$-algebras: Hurewicz theorems and CW approximation

 It follows from the properties of a singular chains functor that $H_{*,*}(\binit;\bk)=0$, so we can equivalently define $X$ to be homologically $c$-connective if the morphism $\binit \to X$ is.
 We warn the reader that when $\sfS$ is not pointed, this condition may not be what they expect: the condition is about the map from the initial object, not the map to the terminal object.
 For example, a functor $X \colon \sfG \to \cat{sSet}$ is homologically $c$-connective precisely when $X(g) = \varnothing$ whenever $c(g) > 0$.
 This seemingly unusual definition is in fact desirable, since it makes connectivity be ``additive under tensor product'', cf.\ Lemma~\ref{lem:connectivity-and-tensor-products} (i) below.

-The $k$-monoidal structure on $\sfG$ induces a $k$-monoidal structure on abstract connectivities, as follows.
+\newglossaryentry{conv}{ name={\ensuremath{-\ast-}}, description={Convolution of abstract connectivities}, type=symbols } \newglossaryentry{1conn}{ name={\ensuremath{\bunit_\mr{conn}}}, description={Monoidal unit of abstract connectivities}, type=symbols } The $k$-monoidal structure on $\sfG$ induces a $k$-monoidal structure on abstract connectivities with tensor product \gls{conv}, as follows.
 Let $c$ and $c'$ be abstract connectivities for $\sfG$, then their \emph{convolution} is the abstract connectivity $c \ast c'$, defined by Day convolution of functors $c,c' \colon \sfG \to [-\infty,\infty]_\geq$, using that the target category has all colimits.
 Explicitly, we have